The Beyonder's Prophecy

 Who the hell was he?

 Trevor was playing admirably, but his team was getting worked, mostly because they had no answer for the guy Rachel couldn’t stop watching.
 He was everywhere.
-Pull-up jumpers from midrange.
-Smooth finishes at the rim.
-Crossovers that left defenders stumbling.
-Even solid defense, mostly making life very difficult for whoever he guarded.
-Rachel bit the inside of her cheek, holding back a smirk.
-Trevor had never mentioned this guy before.
-And judging by the way his team looked frustrated, she doubted they had played against him before.
-Rachel glanced down at her watch.
-Trevor’s team was down double digits.
-She should probably be more focused on supporting her boyfriend.
-But she wasn’t.
-Her eyes kept drifting back to the man dominating the game.
-Who was he?
-And more importantly ...
-Why did she suddenly want to find out?
+Pull-up jumpers from midrange, smooth finishes at the rim, and crossovers that left defenders stumbling.
+He even played solid defense, mostly making life very difficult for whoever he guarded.
+Rachel bit the inside of her cheek, holding back a smile.
+Trevor had never mentioned this guy before, and judging by the way his team looked frustrated, she doubted they had played against him before.

 “Refs were terrible,” Trevor muttered as he picked up the menu.
 “Some of the worst calls I’ve seen in this league.
 They let them get away with so much contact.”

 Trevor shook his head, flipping to the steak section.
 “And that number 12?
-He thinks he’s hot shit, but let me guard him for a full game and I’ll shut that shit down.”
+He thinks he’s hot shit but let me guard him for a full game and I’ll shut that shit down.”

 Rachel’s ears perked up slightly.
 Number 12.
 That was him.